PlethoraChutney/Appia/README.md

 3D script requires `SampleName`, `Instrument Method Name`, and `Sample Set Name`.
 The order is not important, so long as the required headers are present in the .arw file.
 Other information can be there as well, it won't hurt anything.

-## What the scripts do
-`export_script.bat` simply runs `assemble_traces.py`, which does all the heavy lifting.
-This is to get around the fact that you can't make python scripts executable in Windows.

-`assemble_traces.py` first moves all of the 'arw' files into a new directory, where it reads them and creates two files: `long_chromatograms.csv` and `wide_chromatograms.csv`.
-It then adds this experiment to the couchdb database using your config file. `config.py` needs to be in the same directory as `backend.py` and have the username and password for the database in a dictionary.
-Finally, it runs `auto_graph.R` on `long_chromatograms.csv`.

- * `--quiet` will prevent messages from printing to terminal.
- * `--no-db` is for use if you don't have couchdb and don't want to use the web interface.
- * `--no-plots` will not run the R script, just generate the csvs and add them to the db.
- * `--copy-manual` copies over the R script to the out dir so you can fine-tune the plot yourself.

-`auto_graph.R` produces the graphs.
-It produces a raw and normalized trace for each channel, colored by sample.

 ![Example 2D Trace](test_traces/2d_example_plot.png)